 If you’re lucky enough to live near a Southwest hub, you might even be able to find nonstop flights under the threshold of 25,000 points per round-trip flight.
 Even better, if you live close enough to a Disney park to drive, you can skip this step altogether.
 Either way, you will save a ton on transportation — money that you can free up for another component of your frugal Disney adventure.

 Please Note: The Southwest Rapid Rewards® Plus Credit Card is currently unavailable through this site.

 Several major hotel chains offer properties in and around the Walt Disney World property that can be booked with points.
 However, one of the best options out there is the Starwood Preferred Guest Program.
 And earning points in the program becomes infinitely easier if you and your spouse sign up for the Starwood Preferred Guest® Credit Card from American Express.
 Here are the details on this offer:

-Signing up for two cards will net you 50,000 points.
+Signing up for two cards will net you a minimum of 150,000 points.
 Once you bank those points, you can use them to stay at either one of these Disney World properties for free: